Opportunities for Analytics in Media

 - Personalization based on content preferences increases customer engagement with a service or app.
-STBs are also being enabled to let a user search and look up content of interest across all platforms.
-They are also able to apply analytics real time and run recommendation engines based on viewer behavior.
-The machine learning model for recommendation engine is continuously improved through A/B testing.
+STBs are also being enabled to let a user search and lookup content of interest across all platforms.
+They are also able to apply analytics in real-time and run recommendation engines based on viewer behavior.
+The machine learning model for the recommendation engine is continuously improved through A/B testing.

 - Understanding the optimal frequency of exposure to a particular campaign and the corresponding return on investment from different media (to sales and shifts in brand measures) is especially important.

 - Sometimes advertising exposure is not obvious as brands are often integrated into the content.
 In an online video environment, such brand integrations can be delivered dynamically.
 AI allows us to do both – deliver such advertising in a contextual environment as well as to measure any exposure to it

 - Addressable advertising allows ad serving companies to deliver highly targeted advertising (based on demographics, affluence, interests, context, and location) to viewers.
 Thus, different households watching the same show on the same channel can be served different ads.
 The role of analytics here is to be able to determine these targeting parameters

 - Data science expertise is also needed to combine disparate data sets (Linear TV + Addressable TV + OTT + Online Video) providing information on advertising exposure, correcting for duplication, and accurately reporting (or estimating) the overall frequency of exposure to advertising from multiple sources.